Del Mar Fall Racing Festival returns Nov. 9 with favorite and new events

 Finally, on Nov.
 12, Del Mar will hold a special Veterans Day program; admission is free for active duty military and veterans with valid ID cards.

-Del Mar will commence Thanksgiving week with its annual Toys for Tots Drive, held in conjunction with the
+Del Mar will commence Thanksgiving week with its annual Toys for Tots Drive, held in conjunction with the U.S. Marine Corps, on Nov.
+18. Patrons who bring an unwrapped toy to the Stretch Run admission gates will receive free entrance.

 Meanwhile, the schedule for Thanksgiving Day (Nov.
 22) is full of activities, starting early with Del Mar’s Family Mile Fun Run.